 - We would have liked to know a little more about the origin of the material.

-- The somewhat ambiguous communication game at the place of manufacture.
+- The somewhat ambiguous communication game on the place of manufacture.

 The Giotho twill shirt